 Clear Calls-to-Action: Where should I go next?
 What should I do?
 Your website visitors like to be told what to do, so be sure to always provide them with a quick and easy next step to guide them down the path to exactly where you want them to go.

-Downloadable Content: For this stage of the funnel, having a content offer available to download, such as an eBook, guide, or viewbook can help get families in your funnel sooner.
-For more on content offers, read this blog post.
+Downloadable Content: For this funnel stage, having a content offer available to download, such as an eBook, guide, or viewbook can help get families in your funnel sooner.
+For more content offers, read this blog post.

 Landing Pages: When a website visitor clicks a call to action, they should be brought to a landing page where the action the CTA promised can be fulfilled.
 Landing pages also play a key role in your paid advertising strategies for search and social.